 It differs in its intensity, and it includes a cocktail of emotions: anger, frustration, guilt, remorse, sadness, betrayal…

 One of the most important reasons for which broken trust causes so much pain is the vulnerability that’s behind it.
-We never have 100% guarantee that a person will be true to us, but we nevertheless choose to believe and act like we do.
+We never have a 100% guarantee that a person will be true to us, but we nevertheless choose to believe and act as we do.
 It is a leap into the unknown at the risk of getting hurt.
 Broken trust can shatter our ideas of love, mutual care, commitment, sense of emotional safety and belonging.

 This is why some couples describe the act that broke trust as the relationship’s death sentence.
 The experience of betrayal through a transgression reminds a lot of the experience of loss.

-It is important for each partner to reflect on what they are feeling and allow each other to process the wide ranging emotions they might be feeling.
+It is important for each partner to reflect on what they are feeling and allow each other to process the wide-ranging emotions they might be feeling.

 Fallacy of Villain and Victim

 In most cases of broken trust, the roles get easily assigned.